mingchungx/mingchungx/README.md

 <h1 align="center">Mingchung Xia</h1>

 I'm a computer science student at the University of Waterloo.
-I'm interested in software, finance, physics, and venture capital!
-- Reach out to me at **m6xia@uwaterloo.ca** or **mingchung.xia@gmail.com**.
+I'm interested in software, finance, physics, and venture capital.
+Reach out to me at **m6xia@uwaterloo.ca** or **mingchung.xia@gmail.com**.

 <h3 align="left">Experiences</h3>